Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Multi-task Learning with Similar Representations

-To our knowledge, this is the first lower bound for learning regression parameters in the context of multi-task representation learning. \cite{tripuraneni2021provable} and \cite{duchi2022subspace} gave lower bounds for the subspace recovery under a similar setting, where there are no outlier tasks and all tasks share the same representations.
-Comparing the upper and lower bounds, we can see that the dependence on $r$ in the upper bound is not optimal.
-A similar phenomenon has been noticed in \cite{tripuraneni2021provable}, where they proposed an empirical risk minimization estimator and a method-of-moment estimator.
-The upper bounds of estimation errors for both estimators have sub-optimal dependence on $r$ under our Assumption \ref{asmp: theta}.
-They correlated this to a similar phenomenon observed in other works on linear regression models \citep{raskutti2011minimax}, where the upper bounds of estimation errors have sub-optimal dependence on eigenvalues of design matrices.
-In addition, the last term in our lower bound $ \frac{\epsilon r}{\sqrt{n}}$ does not depend on the dimension $p$, while the counterpart in the upper bound does.
-A similar phenomenon has been noted in multiple papers \citep{duan2022adaptive, tian2022unsupervised}.
-As pointed out in \cite{tian2022unsupervised}, estimators based on techniques in robust statistics like Tukey's depth function have been shown to achieve minimax rate under Huber's contamination model for location and covariance estimation \citep{chen2018robust}, which might be helpful to improve the upper bound in our setting as well.
+To our knowledge, this is the first lower bound for learning regression parameters in the context of representation MTL. \cite{tripuraneni2021provable} and \cite{duchi2022subspace} derived lower bounds for the subspace recovery when $\zetak{t} \lesssim 1$ for all $t \in S= [T]$, with no outlier tasks ($\epsilon = 0$) and all tasks sharing the same representation ($h = 0$).

-When $r$ is bounded and $\epsilon = 0$, the upper and lower bounds match.
-Note that it is often reasonable for $r$ to be bounded since it captures the intrinsic dimension of the problem.
-And $\epsilon = 0$ implies no outlier tasks.
+Comparing the upper bound for penalized ERM in Theorem \ref{thm: mtl} with the lower bound, the upper bound exhibits a sub-optimal dependence on $r$ compared to the information-theoretic lower bound.
+This phenomenon has been noted in \cite{du2020few} and \cite{tripuraneni2021provable} for both the ERM estimator and a method-of-moments estimator.
+The upper bounds of estimation errors for both estimators have sub-optimal dependence on $r$.
+They related this to a similar phenomenon observed in other works on linear regression models \citep{raskutti2011minimax}, where the upper bounds of estimation errors have sub-optimal dependence on eigenvalues of design matrices.
+In addition, the last term in our lower bound, $\frac{\zetak{t}}{\barzeta}\frac{\epsilon r}{\sqrt{n}}$, does not depend on the full dimension $p$, whereas the counterpart in the upper bound does.
+A similar phenomenon has been noted in several papers (e.g. \citealp{tian2022unsupervised, duan2023adaptive}).
+An open question is whether the dependence on $p$ can be removed.
+Unfortunately, our ongoing work shows that this is impossible for the penalized ERM method like Algorithm \ref{algo: mtl} for a broad class of commonly used regularizers.
+As pointed out by \cite{tian2022unsupervised}, estimators based on techniques in robust statistics like Tukey's depth function have been shown to achieve minimax rate under Huber's contamination model for location and covariance estimation \citep{chen2018robust}, which might help improve the upper bound in our setting.
+In summary, when $r$ is bounded, $\epsilon = 0$, and $\zetak{t} \lesssim \barzeta$ for all $t \in S = [T]$, the penalized ERM is optimal.
 An adaptation of techniques in robust statistics to improve our estimation algorithm will be an interesting future research direction.